mohammadr8za/Glance-and-Gaze-README/README.md

   <img src="https://github.com/mohammadr8za/Glance-and-Gaze-README/assets/72736177/dfc22d8c-e242-46d6-b272-e4b4d8443187" alt="image" width="50%" height="60%">
 </p>

-Note: In the figure, S-TCM stands for the Squeezed version of temporal convolutional module.
+Note: In the figure, S-TCM stands for the Squeezed version of Temporal Convolutional Module.

 **Collaborative Reconstruction Module (CRM):** This module uses and combines the outputs of GGMs and estimates the RI spectrum as shown in the Figure below.